Aquarium, Pond Sponge Filtration |

 The use a of a Stackable Sponge Filter (pictured to the upper left) in an established aquarium can then provide a second (or 3rd if 3 are "stacked") sponge for seeding another aquarium you may be starting (or exchanging with a friend or local aquarium store).

 You also can simply place the filter in your aquarium and allow the sponge filter media to establish itself biologically.
 There are many other methods that work well, some are discussed here:

-FURTHER SPONGE FILTRATION INFORMATION;
+FURTHER SPONGE FILTRATION INFORMATION

 How a Sponge Filter Works/Functions

 You can measure the water flow (which can be useful to know) by slightly tilting the filter with the top of the outflow just above the aquarium water line and timing the fill rate into a pitcher or gallon jug.
 If it fills the jug in 30 seconds, you multiply 2 times per minute times 60 or 120 gallons per hour.

-You can also add an air stone to the end of your tubing in the outflow tube to produce more bubbles and more lift.
-Click on picture to the left to enlarge
+You can also add an air stone or air diffuser to the end of your tubing in the outflow tube to produce more bubbles and more lift.

 The air pump method is generally the better choice for these reasons: